esciencecenter-digital-skills/Lesson-FAIR-Data-Climate/_episodes/identifiers.md

 Which data need a PID?
 ----------------------

-Typically this can be broken down into two types of data:
+In principle, all data need a PID, but practically, this can be broken down into two types of data:
 - Raw data
 - Processed data

-Making raw data available promotes reusability of the data, whereas uploading processed data prmotes reproducibility.
+Making raw data available enables other researchers to re-use your data, and to develop their own models and ideas.
+Making the processed data available serves to promote reproducibility, and large inter-comparison studies.

-Making raw data available is key to the success of large MIP projects in climatology.
+If you think about it, these concepts are key to the success of large MIP projects in climatology, where many institutes and groups have made their data available to everyone.

-CMIP5 and CMIP6 (lessons learned; version/concept licence)

-Other (MIP) projects
+One of the challenges is how to deal with 'dynamic data', which is also highly relevant for climatological data.
+How do you make PIDs for data that is continuously evolving?
+[For the CMIP6 project](https://datascience.codata.org/articles/10.5334/dsj-2017-030/), a pragmatic approach was taken, consisting of a global PID for the entire, evolving data superset, and specific PIDs for citing specific subsets.

 How do you get a PID?